Please Sir!: Series 3 (1970)

-Series Four
+Series 4 (1971-1972)

 Unlike the previous series, episodes were initially broadcast on a Saturday.
 However, there was a week's break in transmission between Episode 14 (Old Fennians Day) and Episode 15 (What Are You Incinerating).
 When it returned it was broadcast in a Sunday night slot.
 This was only in London.
 In the other ITV regions, it continued to be broadcast on Saturdays at 6:30pm, so the rest of the nation saw the last 7 episodes of this series one day before Londoners saw them.